BrianOfrim/smartLock/README.md

 # smartLock
-A tool for making your passwords more secure
+A web app for making your passwords more secure